Feedback is difficult to accept!

 Listen and have an appreciative behaviour

-Whether you are emotionally affected by the feedback or the feedback is more about the sender, you have a responsibility to listen and think about the message, so that you have a real basis to react and act on afterwards.
+Whether you are emotionally affected by the feedback or the feedback is more about the sender, you have a responsibility to listen and think about the message.
+This will give you a foundation to react and act on afterwards.
 And it is extremely important to exhibit appreciative behaviour as a recipient so that your employees continue to have the courage and desire to provide feedback and talk about what may be difficult in the relationship.

 If you are not perceived as listening and as a leader who wants to understand, your employees will stop giving you feedback.
-If you do not get that feedback, the following will happen: You are missing out on getting to know how you work on others.
+If you do not get that feedback, the following will happen: You are missing out on getting to know how others see and react on you.
 You stop developing your leadership.
-There will be topics that will not be possible to talk about, and in the end, it will affect your and your employees’ ability to create results.
+There will be topics that will not be possible to talk about, and in the end, it will affect you and your employees’ ability to create results.

 Good advice for receiving feedback

 - Ask for feedback.
 Ask your employee, colleague or boss for feedback

 - Listen actively.
 You have a responsibility to understand what is being said.

 - Rephrase what you hear.
 Make sure you understand what is being said.
 Say, for example: “What I hear you say is…”

 - Be curious about what is the reason for the feedback.
 Why is it important to the sender?